Q What is carrot fly?

 Q How good are varieties resistant to carrot fly?

 A There’s a lot of variation in carrot-fly resistance from one variety to another.
 In Which?
-Gardening trials, 'Fly Away' was outstanding, though it's expensive.
-'Resistafly' is also resistant and 'Parano' and 'Sytan' have above-average resistance.
+Gardening magazine trials, 'Fly Away' was outstanding and is quite sweet and was good eaten raw, though it's expensive.
+'Resistafly' is also resistant and is best eaten raw when it’s sweet and tender.
+It loses some flavour when it’s cooked.
+'Parano' and 'Sytan' have above-average resistance.
 However, their resistance may need to be supplemented by barriers.

 Q Are there any effective chemicals for carrot fly?